 Clicking the 'Clear' button will clear both windows.

-When you are logged into the Scriptalizer™, after having Scriptalized some text, for any font selected a download link will appear after the mistakes selection box.
+When you are logged into the Scriptalizer™, after having Scriptalized some text a download button will appear after the mistakes selection box.
 This will allow you to download a copy of your font should you lose it.

 In addition to the above instructions, there is a list of common frequently asked questions about the Scriptalizer™, and their answers.

 (If you don't have your own Premium 'Ultra' font yet you can try a wide range of examples to see how the Scriptalizer™ works).